Matthewnte/air-quality/README.md

 To run the program, follow these steps:

 1. Clone this repository to your local machine or download zip file.
+1. Setup your .env variables as described in the `env.example` file.
 1. Run the program using `docker compose up`.
-Run with docker automatically start cron job
+Running with docker compose automatically start cron job

 Or run it manually:
 1. `npm install`